TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 Another facet of this is related to your web presence -- don't be afraid to produce content like blogging or answering questions on Quora.
 They don't need to be explicitly technical, but should showcase your ability to think critically and write well.
 Both of these play well with future employers.

+* [How to Win Friends and Influence People](http://erudition.mohit.tripod.com/_Influence_People.pdf) is an essential classic that relates to business and networking but is applicable to all facets of the social world around you.
+It's a must-read for everyone (and it's an easy read).

 ## Collect Leads